jadebono/python_exercises/README.md

 Then, the output should be: ['34', '67', '55', '33', '12', '98'] {'34':34, '67':67, '55':55, '33':33, '12':12, '98':98}

+Hints:

-Hints: If the input data is to be supplied, let it supplied by the user using an input() function
+1. If the input data is to be supplied, let it supplied by the user using an input() function.

 Solution: